Lab Personnel. |

 Doctoral Student ![]()

-Nivedita Anjaria is a first-year doctoral student in the clinical psychology program at Drexel University.
+Nivedita Anjaria, M.S., is a second-year doctoral student in the clinical psychology program at Drexel University.
 Her research interests relate to addressing systemic inequities in the criminal legal system, such as breaking the cycle of cumulative disadvantage and analyzing racial disparities.
 She currently leads a project training school personnel on trauma-informed practices for working with youth.
 Nivedita received her M.S. in Psychology from Drexel University in 2023 and her B.A. in Psychology from George Mason University in 2020.

 |